-Passwords are the most common method of authenticating a sign-in to a computer or online service, but they are also the most vulnerable.
+Passwords are the most common method of authenticating a sign-in to a computer or online service, but they're also the most vulnerable.
 People can choose easy passwords and use the same passwords for multiple sign-ins to different computers and services.

-To provide an additional level of security for sign-ins, you must use multifactor authentication (MFA), which uses both a password, which should be strong, and an additional verification method based on:
+To provide an extra level of security for sign-ins, you must use multifactor authentication (MFA), which uses both a password, which should be strong, and an additional verification method based on:

-- Something you have with you that is not easily duplicated, such as a smart phone.
+- Something you have with you that isn't easily duplicated, such as a smart phone.

 - Something you uniquely and biologically have, such as your fingerprints, face, or other biometric attribute.

-The additional verification method is not employed until after the user's password has been verified.
-With MFA, even if a strong user password is compromised, the attacker does not have your smart phone or your fingerprint to complete the sign-in.
+The additional verification method isn't employed until after the user's password has been verified.
+With MFA, even if a strong user password is compromised, the attacker doesn't have your smart phone or your fingerprint to complete the sign-in.